joebertj/prenda/README.md

 Sourceforge http://prenda.sourceforge.net
 Author https://ex.kenchlightyear.com

-## Overview
+##Overview

+1. Container-ready - Tested on Openshift (Enterprise Kubernetes/Docker).
+Easily deployed to cloud for load balancing and high availability.
+2. Highly secure - Uses Spring Security, Passay password validator and bcrypt password hash
-1. Web-based - Unlimited branches possible, no setup necessary for branches (PCs at the branches will only need internet connection and a web-browser (Firefox is officially supported)
+3. Web-based - Unlimited branches possible, no setup necessary for branches (PCs at the branches will only need internet connection and a web-browser (Tested using Chrome)
-2. Centralized Database, management and reporting - No need for main office to solicit reports from branches (the Head office can generate any report of any branch at any time), the main server will be secured at the client's main office
+4. Centralized Database, management and reporting - No need for main office to solicit reports from branches (the Head office can generate any report of any branch at any time), the main server will be secured at the client's main office
-3. Real-time access and monitoring of activities - eliminates the possibility of fraudulent activities from branches
+5. Real-time access and monitoring of activities - eliminates the possibility of fraudulent activities from branches
-4. Granularized access control -  possible to set-up unlimited Encoder, Manager, Branch Owner and Administrator Accounts
+6. Granularized access control -  possible to set-up unlimited Encoder, Manager, Branch Owner and Administrator Accounts
-5. Automated aging of pawned items
+7. Automated aging of pawned items
-6. Highly configurable interest rates per Branch on a daily basis
+8. Highly configurable interest rates per Branch on a daily basis
-7. Supports secure pullout of items from Branch (thru a Liaison account)
+9. Supports secure pullout of items from Branch (thru a Liaison account)
-8. Supports inter-branch cash replenishments
+10. Supports inter-branch cash replenishments
-9. Foreclosed items available for auction
+11. Foreclosed items available for auction
-10. Supports pawn renewals
+12. Supports pawn renewals
-11. Redeemed, Outstanding, Inventory, Foreclosed and Pulled-out item views
+13. Redeemed, Outstanding, Inventory, Foreclosed and Pulled-out item views
-12. Verbose statistics organized through various time periods
+14. Verbose statistics organized through various time periods
-13. Graphical activity reports
+15. Graphical activity reports
-14. Daily cash position report and cash disbursements (Basic Accounting)
+16. Daily cash position report and cash disbursements (Basic Accounting)
-15. Customer Self-service - possible for customers to securely check status of pawned items and renew expiring items online
+17. Customer Self-service - possible for customers to securely check status of pawned items and renew expiring items online

-## Install
+##Prerequisites
+###Server
+####v0.1.2 BETA and older
+Apache Tomcat 5.5
+MySQL 5.0
+####v0.1.3 BETA and newer
+Apache Tomcat 8.0
+MySQL 5.7<br/>
+###Client
+Chrome <br/>

+##Installation

 1. Download Apache Tomcat 5 (tested on apache-tomcat-5.5.25)
 	`tar xvzf apache-tomcat-5.5.25.tar.gz`